lixiangcog/CausalCTTA/README.md

 # CausalCTTA

-Anonymous review release of the PyTorch implementation of CausalCTTA.
+This is the PyTorch implementation of CausalCTTA.
 This package contains no repository history, author metadata, machine-specific paths, datasets, checkpoints, generated masks, or experiment logs.